section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/enged-content-idea-suggestion.md

 Please begin to write the Introductory paragraph(s), to your article to help us assess overall quality.
 Take your time and write it as it would be published (as-is), as this will be the qualifiy factor for article approval.

 ### Brief Summary:
-Describe the what, why, and how of your content idea in 2-5 sentences.
+Describe the what, why, and how of your content idea in 3-7 sentences.
+Use this area to get your ideas down on the bulk of your article or tutorial.

 ### Key Takeaways:
 What are the 3-5 most important things the reader should understand or be able to do after reading this article?